stabai/readysetgo/README.md

 brew install bazelisk tilt-dev/tap/tilt kubernetes-cli docker minikube grpc
 ```

+If you're using Windows, you should probably use the [Windows Subsystem for
+Linux](https://docs.microsoft.com/en-us/windows/wsl/about) and just run things
+on the Linux terminal.

 ## Running the environment with Tilt

 Run this and follow terminal instructions to load the Tilt console: